TempleDevelopment/Temple-Client-Legacy/README.md

 </p>

 ---
-### Temple Client is a free and open-source utility mod that enhances the anarchy server experience.
+### Temple Client Legacy is a free and open-source utility mod that enhances the anarchy server experience.
 ---